abhibanerjeehome/crypto_comparison_project-/README.md

 # Meme impact on volatility across markets
--

-We are looking to evaluate the relationship between Social Commentary data and cryptocurrency price motion.
+We are looking to evaluate the relationship between Social Commentary data and stock/cryptocurrency price motion.
 We will initially be using the ‘mentions’ data to establish a high level view of this relationship and then proceed to further comb out that correlation in other coins.
 We will evaluate the relationship between mentions and price motion in ten coins and ten meme stocks.

 ## Technologies